UKCloud/documentation/articles/other/other-ref-pricing-tool-bugs.md

 # Known bugs in the Pricing Estimator Tool

 This is an accompanying article to the [Pricing Estimator Tool guide](other-how-use-pricing-tool.md).
-This article intends to be a constantly updated list of issues and bugs users experience will the tool.
-As we update the tool, this article will be updated accordingly.
+We'll update this article to document new bugs and issues as they are discovered and to remove resolved bugs and issues when we update the tool.

 ## Current version